Viceroy-fx/Synchronous-Market-Relay/README.md

 # Synchronous-Market-Relay
 A high-performance, multithreaded Python pipeline for real-time financial telemetry.
 Engineered with a zero-lag GUI, O(1) memory caching to bypass rate limits, and a high-availability dual-AI failover system for uninterrupted data analysis.

+This repository serves as an architectural showcase and documentation hub.
+The core execution engine, scraping algorithms, and AI routing logic are proprietary and closed-source.
+Source code review is available upon request during technical interviews.

 ```mermaid
 graph TD